 This could be followed by a practical exam where you show off your skills in front of a board of licensed professionals.
 This part usually involves performing various hair styling techniques, such as cutting, coloring, and styling, to prove your competence.

-Step #5: Carve out your professional journey
+Step #5: Choose your specialty

 Becoming a professional hairstylist means you’ve got some important decisions to make.
 Here’s what you might need to think about: